Iliass-alilou/ver_final_MoviesApp_front_angular_backend_NodeJs/README.md

 # MoviesApp

-un projet fullstack avec Angular et NodeJs et MongoDb
+a fullstack project with Angular, NodeJs and MongoDb

 - the implementation of the TMDB API (The Movie DataBase)
 - viewing and pagination of the film